What is the R-Value of Cellulose Insulation?

 Cellulose insulation blocks approximately twice as much noise as fiberglass insulation-

-This is a huge added benefit to cellulose insulation
+Noise reduction is a huge added benefit to cellulose insulation

 What are the Cons of Cellulose Insulation

 Cellulose insulation shrinks by about 20 percent.
 This makes it a poor choice for wall cavities.
 As it shrinks you’ll be left with large wall voids.
+Like wise, the r-value of the walls decreases.

 Cellulose insulation absorbs a lot of water.
 A roof leak can greatly expand the volume and weight of the insulation and cause building materials to sag.